-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers, contractors and any person who may use or hire the school premises, will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

-When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low level concerns".
+When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
 Allegations that meet the harms threshold include instances where staff have:

-- Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.

-All staff at Red Marsh School are aware of these procedures and aware of the following expectations and protocol:
+All staff at Red Marsh School are aware of these procedures and aware of the following expectations and protocol:-

-ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the head teacher

-- ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the head teacher to the nominated Governor and how to contact them - The head teacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform the head teacher if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns surrounding staff or any adult in a position of trust to the head teacher. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place. - Staff are fully aware of Guidance for Safer Working Practice 2022, the Staff Code of Conduct policy and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed These will be followed by school should an allegation occur:
+- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff and volunteers) conduct to the Headteacher Jenny Slater - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher Jenny Slater to the nominated Governor Joanne Flackett and how to contact them - The Headteacher Jenny Slater and/or Chair of Governors Joanne Flackett will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p\allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform Head teacher if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns (see below guidance on low-level concerns) surrounding staff or any adult in a position of trust to the Headteacher. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice 2022 and Staff Code of conduct and are aware of professional expectations of their own behaviour and conduct.